Musab0/DataGuide/docs/source/introduction.rst

 ~~~~~~~~~~~
 Before carrying out any development or deployment of AI applications, it is important that all stakeholders fully understand the business context of the AI application and the data required to achieve the AI application’s business goals, as well as the business metrics to be used to assess the degree to which these goals have been achieved.

-.. admonition:: Business Goal Definition Phase in a Nutshell:
+.. admonition:: Business Goal Definition Phase in a Nutshell

 Identify the business purpose of the AI-ML model.
 Link the purpose with the question to be answered by the AI model.
 Identify the model type based on the question.
 Business Goal Definition in Our Running Example: Using a standard technique for management decisions like the goal-question-metrics approach, ACME management can specify the business objectives of the planned AI application as follows.
 Goal: Decrease the downtime of rotating machines of type A. Question: Is predictive maintenance of type-A equipment before its (estimated) failure time more cost- and downtime-effective than reactive maintenance af- ter breakdown?
 Metrics: The total cost of operation for type-A equipment.